Hatazō Adachi: Second Sino-Japanese War

 Adachi was promoted to colonel in 1934, and was given command of the IJA 12th Infantry Regiment in 1936.
-During the Shanghai Incident of July 1937, Adachi also gained a reputation of leading his troops from the front, where the fighting was the thickest.
+During the Battle of Shanghai of July 1937, Adachi also gained a reputation of leading his troops from the front, where the fighting was the thickest.
 He was injured by a mortar barrage in September, which permanently damaged his right leg.

 He was promoted to major general in 1938, and promoted to commander of the IJA 26th Infantry Brigade.
 Adachi had a reputation as a "soldier's general", sharing the miserable living conditions of his troops and welcoming open discussion with his officer and staff.

 Promoted to lieutenant general in August 1940, he was commander of the IJA 37th Division at the Battle of South Shanxi.
 In 1940, he became a Chief of staff of the North China Area Army from 1941 to 1942, during the height of its scorched earth campaigns against the Chinese forces.